SeldonIO/seldon-deploy-operator/IMAGES.md

 There is a make target for pushing each image.
 They don't all follow the same versioning and are in different git repos.

-Go through each of the below and check whether the version deploy references is published in Red Hat Container Registry.
+Go through each of the below and check whether the version deploy references is published in Red Hat Container Registry if changed (links further down).

 | Image      | Git Repo   | Make Targets                                        |  Status |
 | ---------- | ---------- | --------------------------------------------------- | ----------- |